22002102/PROMPT-ENGINEERING/README.md

 ### Examples of LLMs
 Here is a list of the top 10 LLMs on the market, listed in alphabetical order based on internet research:

-Bidirectional Encoder Representations from Transformers, commonly referred to as Bert.
+1.Bidirectional Encoder Representations from Transformers, commonly referred to as Bert.

-Claude.
+2.Claude.

-Cohere.
+3.Cohere.

-Enhanced Representation through Knowledge Integration, or Ernie.
+4.Enhanced Representation through Knowledge Integration, or Ernie.

-Falcon 40B.
+5.Falcon 40B.

-Galactica.
+6.Galactica.

-Generative Pre-trained Transformer 3, commonly known as GPT-3.
+7.Generative Pre-trained Transformer 3, commonly known as GPT-3.

-GPT-3.5.
+8.GPT-3.5.

-GPT-4.
+9.GPT-4.

-Language Model for Dialogue Applications, or Lamda.
+10.Language Model for Dialogue Applications, or Lamda.

 ### How do large language models work?